therocky876/therocky876/README.md

 - 👋 Hi, I’m @therocky876
-- 👀 I’m interested in ...Non Code
+- 👀 I’m interested in ...Code
 - 🌱 I’m currently learning ...
 HTML/CSS-->JS
 - 💞️ I’m looking to collaborate on ...
-HTML/CSS and non code project
+HTML/CSS

 <!---
 therocky876/therocky876 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.